- ORDER: Anseriformes

 - The Hooded Merganser is the second-smallest of the six living species of mergansers (only the Smew of Eurasia is smaller) and is the only one restricted to North America.

 - The oldest recorded Hooded Merganser was a male and at least 14 years, 6 months old when he was shot in Mississippi in 2009.
-He had been banded in Minnesota in 1995.
+He was originally banded in Minnesota in 1995.